-The SWPs will be set out in a document to accompany the draft strategic parameter plans, specifically to inform the production of DDCs and future RMAs - while providing a link to the aspirations of the DFD.
-This will allow subsequent Detailed Design Codes to be prepared for different parts of the site that will vary in their size and content, but that are consistent in their objectives and how they stipulate design quality - while making reference back to the overarching SWP.
+It is proposed that prior to the submission of any RMA's a single Site Wide Design Considerations Document (SWDC) is approved for all areas of CGC.
+This will allow subsequent Detailed Design Codes to be prepared for different parts of the site that will vary in their size and content, but that are consistent in their objectives and how they stipulate design quality - while making reference back to the overarching SWDC.
+The ability to ensure that all parties collaboratively agree the SWDC will be secured by the PFA.